Odienne/phaser-proto/readme.md

-# Phaser's Revenge
+# Coin Clicker

-Phaser's Revenge is an adaptation of the classic game Space Invaders.

-Your mission is to shoot the enemy ship and dodge its attacks to score as many points as possible in a short amount of time.
+This is a simple coin clicker game.
+The goal is to click the coin as many times as possible in the time limit.

 ## Instructions